Darlington Corporation Light Railways: Fleet

 The company purchased 16 single deck cars from G.F.
 Milnes & Co.
 By 1912, the traffic had increased to such an extent that 2 double deck 56-seater cars were purchased from the United Electric Car Company of Preston.

 In 1918, 8 cars were obtained second hand from the Sheerness and District Tramways, which had closed the previous year.
 Six of these were put into service, and the remainder were used for spare parts.
 They were originally built by Brush Electrical Machines.

 Closure

 The system closed on 10 April 1926.
 The services were replaced by the Darlington trolleybus system.

-The 24 tramcars were offered for sale, the two double deck cars were sold to the Dover Corporation Tramways for £350 the pair.
+The 24 tramcars were offered for sale, the two double deck cars were sold to Dover Corporation Tramways for £350 the pair.